itmat/Normalization/about_cfg.md

 ========================================================================================================

 ###6.
 CLEANUP
 By default, CLEANUP step only deletes the intermediate SAM files.
 Set DELETE_INT_SAM to FALSE if you wish to keep the intermediate SAM files.
-You can also convert sam files to bam files by setting CONVERT_SAM2BAM to TRUE (and provide the location of your copy of samtools) and coverage files can be compressed by setting GZIP_COV to TRUE.
+You can also convert sam files to bam files by setting CONVERT_SAM2BAM to TRUE.
+Coverage files can be compressed by setting GZIP_COV to TRUE.

 ========================================================================================================